BrendonCon/entity-component-system/README.md

-# WIP: Particle Engine
+# WIP: Entity Component System
-This is a simple experimental repo toying with Entity Component Systems and particles.
-The intent is exploration and I am not yet focussed on performance.
+This is a simple experimental and learning repo toying with Entity Component Systems as a simulation engine.

 ## Setup
 - Pull down the repo
 - install the node modules, run `npm i`
 - now run `npm start`